 My name is Arnaud d'Orchymont, former researcher in structural biology, C/C++ programmer (SDL2 and The Unreal Engine) and Artificial Intelligence (AI) designer specialized in behavior tree design mimicking human behavior.
 Author of an AI extension used by more than 1 million individuals and designed for the video game Skyrim.
 I am proud to present to you my portfolio and I hope you will enjoy its contents.
-You can find a copy of my resume and my degrees by clicking on the following links: Resume, Bachelor, Master, PhD.
+You can find a copy of my degrees by clicking on the following links: Bachelor, Master, PhD.

 AI design & The Creation Kit